liu-qilong/mesh4d/docs/source/index.rst

 .. figure:: figures/overall_structure.png

-   Fig. Overall structure of the core modules.
+   Overall structure of the core modules.

 This package (`repository link <https://github.com/TOB-KNPOB/Ultra-Motion-Capture>`_) is developed for the data processing of the 3dMD 4D scanning system.
 Comparing with traditional motion capture system, such as Vicon: